 3. Mark your calendar

 Avoid the holidays creeping up on you unannounced simply by creating calendar reminders.
-Do keep your organization in the loop, especially your marketing and sales team, so they are prepared to run campaigns.
+Do keep your organization in the loop, especially your marketing and ecommerce holiday ad teams, so they are prepared to run campaigns.
 Here are some of the 2019 holiday dates to make note of:

 - Thanksgiving: November 28